Code-Institute-Submissions/shalinshah54-lab-sportstyling_MayResub/README.md

 #### Functional Requirements

-Functional requirements include: a user-friendly navigation menu, a search bar, properly display of products, working templates for registration,
+Functional requirements include: a user-friendly navigation menu, a search bar, properly display of products onclicking shop now button, working templates for registration, login.
+The product can be added to the card by choosing which product if it requires size then you can select that, you can select as much quantity you need.
+There is a add to cart buttton that can send your item to the shopping cart.
+On clicking on the cart buttton you can easily review your order make changes if needed otherwise safely click on checkout.
+Here you are redirected to the form page where the user has fill the information and the credit card info.
+And can place your order and see the confirmation on the next page with all your information added in the checkout form.

 #### Content Requirements

-The content of the site should include a header and image, as well as a navigation menu.
-A search bar should allow users to search for services types.
-For the services there are specific categories from the users chooses from  and a short description of the service, adding your contact information through contact number and email address and the date on which you need the services to be rendered.
-An input field for users will allow them to select specific services.
-There is a profile page with the user's profile name card other then that is currently empty.
+The content of the site should include a header and image, as well as a dropdown navigation menu.
+A search bar should allow users to search for prducts.
+There is my account link which allows to register and login.
+There is profile link which shows your history purchases.
+There is cart which redirects you to the checkout page.
+There is a checkout form where the user has to fill out and on checkout and order confirmation is given via email and the user can see it in the profile also.
+User can search the products by categories, by price, by alphabetical order or by Deals.
+The products are sorted accordingly.
+There is product management for the admin user where they can mannually enter the product to the site and remove the product if needed.
+They can change the price if there is a deal update images.

 ### Structures

-The website is structured to allow new visitors to view specific services after you register and login.
-Once they open the landing page they can other users requests, which will give them idea create and view their profile page of existing services.
-Once logged in, users are able to click on the main header, which allows them to search for different services, as well as add and edit their own services.
-In addition, the users are able to save the registered services.
-Once the user wishes to end their session, they can click the 'Log Out' option in the menu to return to the home page.
+In this e-com site the main structure is to let the users come and shop for there sporting needs.
+They browse through the site and see all the different products and select them simply add them to the cart and checkout.
+Just add all the required info and checkout.
+The user can log back in and check there past history in the profile section.
+The super user is the only one who can add, edit and delete a product change its description and update the price.

+### Skeleton

+The skeleton of the website will utilise Bootstrap for the CSS layout of the pages, font awesome and google fonts are used.
+A dropdown navigation menu will allow users to go to their choose there category of items like to search for.
+The main landing page will function to allow users to select numerous products by click on shop now, and seeing the products and added them to your cart.
+Used the authall forms for registration and login.
+Stripe is used for the credit card varification and added the payment type.
+Webhook Handler are used if the user accidently closes the tab in the ordering process it still takes care of the order without any issues.
+Heroku is used for deployment and ASW for storing the static part of the site along with media.
+Crispy forms are used in the product management for adding, editing and updating data.

+### Surface

+The surface design of the website will also utilise bootstrap CSS to provide styling for the components of the website.
+The first step for my research was visiting sites and knowing different layouts, elements in navigation bar, images, products there details and pricing which are stored in the product.json.
+Media folder holds all the needed images for the site.

+### _Colors_ :

+- Black
+- White
+- Grey
+- Green
+- Alert colors have been added like red, green, yellow and blue

+### _Typography_ :

+- Lato

+ Google Fonts is used to style the text using the 'Lato' font used throughtout the site.

+ ## Wireframes

+- As an initial process of the project design, wireframes were created for desktop and mobile screen sizes using [Figma Wireframe](https://www.figma.com/file/WbKaj1kTqyEGyiKLDmUvlh/service-beyond).